Battle of Tell El Kebir: Battle

 At 5:45 a.m.
 Wolseley's troops were six hundred yards from the entrenchments and dawn was just breaking, when Egyptian sentries saw them and fired.
 The first shots were followed by multiple volleys from the entrenchments and by the artillery.
 British troops, led by the Highland Brigade on the left flank, and the 2nd Brigade on the right flank with the Guards Brigade (commanded by Queen Victoria's third son, Prince Arthur, the Duke of Connaught and Strathearn) in support, charged with the bayonet.

 The British advance was shielded from view by the smoke from the Egyptian artillery and rifles.
 Arriving in the trenches at the same time, all along the line, the resulting battle was over within an hour.
 Most of the Egyptian soldiers were tired from having stood on the alert all night.
 Because of the haste with which Urabi's forces had prepared their defences, there were no obstacles in front of them to disrupt the attackers.
 Several groups stood and fought, mainly the Sudanese troops in the front of the 1st Battalion, of the Blackwatch Regiment, Highland Brigade, but those not overwhelmed in the first rush were forced to retreat.
 In the end, it was a crushing defeat for the Egyptians.
 Official British figures gave a total of 57 British troops killed.
 Approximately two thousand Egyptians died.
 The British army had more casualties due to heatstroke than enemy action.

 British cavalry pursued the broken enemy towards Cairo, which was undefended.
 Power was then restored to the khedive, the war was at an end and the majority of the British Army went to Alexandria and took ship for home, leaving from November, just an army of occupation.

 Lieutenant William Mordaunt Marsh Edwards was awarded a Victoria Cross for his gallantry during the battle.
+Army surgeon Patrick Murphy was awarded the Egypt Medal and Khedive's Star for his participation in the battle.